twistedatrocity/SWGAide-NGE/README.md

-# SWGAide-NGE
+# SWGAide-Unity
 There are some video tutorials here:  https://www.youtube.com/channel/UCpqXPk4HV44MOx8bVB3IOqA

 Installation
 ============

-Grab a current copy of SWGAide-NGE.exe from the releases area: https://github.com/twistedatrocity/SWGAide-NGE/releases
+Grab a current copy of SWGAide-Unity.exe from the releases area: https://github.com/twistedatrocity/SWGAide-NGE/releases

-Create a new folder for SWGAide-NGE, anywhere you want.
+Create a new folder for SWGAide-Unity, anywhere you want.

-Drag and drop the SWGAide-NGE.exe file in to the new folder.
+Drag and drop the SWGAide-Unity.exe file in to the new folder.

-Double click the icon for SWGAide-NGE.exe to launch it.
+Double click the icon for SWGAide-Unity.exe to launch it.

 SWGAide guides you through its initialization.
 Actually, you just have to choose the game folder SWG is installed in; you cannot make